Setting Up Craft CMS 3 Local Development with Laravel Homestead

 PHP 7 & Composer #

 Craft 3 requires PHP 7.
-So it’ll be easier to install if you already have PHP 7.0+ installed on your local machine.2
+So you need to have PHP 7 installed on your local machine.2

-Additionally, we’re going to install Craft 3 using Composer.
-If you don’t have Composer installed then follow these installation steps.
+We’re also going to install Craft 3 using Composer.
+If you don’t have it installed then follow these installation steps.

 Install Vagrant & VirtualBox #